KEY HIGHLIGHTS

 - Cruise Control

-Missing Features On The Virtus
+Missing Features With The Volkswagen Virtus

 - 360-Degree Camera: While Virtus gets a simple reverse parking camera, with a vehicle this size, a 360-degree camera should have been offered, at least with the pricier top-spec trims.
 While no rival currently offers this functionality, the Honda City does offer a lane watch camera, which is a nice touch.